wadeallen/fbcmuncie_2018/_posts/2018-08-26-pastor-anniversary-sunday.md

 video_url: q5h4P0w_eZM
 ---

-We will gather in a combined service at 10:45 AM to celebrate the 10th Anniversary of Pastor Wade Allen and his family coming to Muncie.
-We will continue to reflect on the work of the Holy Spirit in this particular call.
-We will share stories from 10 years ago to highlight the work of the Holy Spirit in the life of the Allens and the life of our church.
+We gathered in a combined service at 10:45 AM to celebrate the 10th Anniversary of Pastor Wade Allen and his family coming to Muncie.
+We continue to reflect on the work of the Holy Spirit in this particular call.
+We shared stories from 10 years ago to highlight the work of the Holy Spirit in the life of the Allens and the life of our church.